godotengine/godot-website/collections/_article/fbx-importer-rewritten-for-godot-3-2-4.md

 Our ethos for the importer ended up being: When you import a FBX file, it should import flawlessly like you intended it to be when exporting.
 This was the new design goal of the importer to ensure we had SOLID importing ability for commercial FBX files and for your own files too!

 This complete rewrite has now been merged in the `3.2` branch with [GH-42941](https://github.com/godotengine/godot/pull/42941).
 We'll focus first on fixing reported issues with the new importer so that it's ready for release in Godot 3.2.4 stable (it will soon be available for testing in 3.2.4 beta 2).
-Once fixes have been made, we'll also update the foward port to the `master` branch to ensure that the new importer is also available in Godot 4.0.
+Once fixes have been made, we'll also update the forward port to the `master` branch to ensure that the new importer is also available in Godot 4.0.

 ## So, for the uninitiated, what is FBX?